lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

   None

-Implicit inputs mapped from <OID:
+Implicit inputs mapped from <OID>:

   ML-DSA     The underlying ML-DSA algorithm and
              parameter set, for example, could be "ML-DSA-65".